 HOW TO MAKE SUBTITLES FOR YOUTUBE

-How do I add subtitles to a video on YouTube?
+How to add subtitles to YouTube video

 You may feel like you’re done with a video once it’s up on YouTube.
 But you don’t want to overlook the benefits when you put subtitles on YouTube.
 Your fans have greater convenience, and it can even help you rank higher in video service’s search engine.
 As you’ll soon see, adding subtitles on YouTube is a lot easier than you’re probably thinking.